Back in the Day

 Certain exercises are perfect for applying an additional stretch – provided you’re careful.
 This stretching is a great way to create muscle separation while loosening up some connective tissue and soft tissue, resulting in increased shoulder flexibility.

-Stretchers — This exercise has loosened up my shoulder girdle more than any other exercise.
+Stretcher – This exercise has loosened up my shoulder girdle more than any other exercise.
 Stand facing the lat pulldown machine with one of your feet on the bench.
 Using a close-grip handle, do a sort of row with the weight.
 Fully straighten your arms, and duck your head down at the extended part of the rep.

 This will feel really uncomfortable in the shoulders the first few sets.
 Next, pull the bar in to your mid-ab area and arch your back while squeezing your lats forcefully.
-You'll notice that you start to loosen up as you go, resulting in a kick-ass lat pump.
-Check the video on the right for a demonstration.
+You’ll notice that you start to loosen up as you go, resulting in a kick-ass lat pump.

-Lat pulldowns with a forced stretch — I absolutely love this exercise for upper lat width.
+Lat Pulldowns with a Forced Stretch – I absolutely love this exercise for upper lat width.
 You need to make sure you do this right (a good training partner is gold) or you can hurt yourself.

 Perform a regular pulldown, but as you go through the negative, let your arms straighten out.
 Your partner then forces the weight down for extra pressure; he/she should increase the pressure as your arms get close to being totally straight.

-No three-second negatives here — stretch, and then relax at the top for a second while the spotter applies pressure.
-Watch the video on the right to see what I mean.
+No three-second negatives here – stretch, and then relax at the top for a second while the spotter applies pressure.

 The weight should literally pull you out of your seat a few inches.
-Again, be smart and don't get sloppy.
-Watch the video on the right for a demo.
+Again, be smart and don’t get sloppy.

 Shrug with a pause and retract with a pause for trapezius and rhomboid development